Design overview

 2.1.
 Explore

-All of the work that you do in Dundas BI occurs within the context of a current project, which allows users to collaborate on the same dashboard or BI effort.
-The Explore window lets you navigate this current project, which appears as a collection of folders containing files such as data connectors, metric sets, and dashboards, some of which can be expanded further.
-Almost any of these items can be dragged directly onto the canvas to add it to your view, including all types of data, metric sets, maps, themes, and even other dashboards or views.
-Expand a dashboard or other view to find its visualizations, which you can drag onto your canvas to reuse.
+All of your work is done within the context of a current project, which allows users to collaborate together on the same dashboard or BI effort.
+The Explore window lets you navigate this project, which appears as a collection of folders containing files such as data connectors, metric sets, and dashboards, some of which can be expanded further.

 Explore window